jasjot01/practical/practical.md

 Enter breadth of rectangle:3

-Enter height of rectangle:4
+Enter height of cuboid:4

 The area of rectangle is:12
-The volume is :48
+The volume of cuboid is :48
 </code></pre>
 <h2 id="wap-to-represent-a-table-of-user-input">11 .WAP to represent a table of user input</h2>
 <pre><code>#include&lt;stdio.h&gt;